MikeSolie/dbReader/README.md

 # db File Reader

-This opens a db file and executes SQL commands to perfom queries.
+Opens a db file and executes SQL commands to perfom queries.
 This specifically pulls 3 columns from a table and outputs it to the terminal.